HorizonAILab/HorizonAILab.github.io/pages/1_homepage.md

 ### News and Events

+* 2023.12.25: One page of "Nonconvex and discriminative transfer subspace learning for unsupervised domain adaptation" accepted by _**Frontiers of Computer Science**_.
+Congratulations to Yueyin Liu and all coauthors.

+* 2023.12.09：One paper "Deep Incomplete Multi-View Learning Network with Insufficient Label Information" accepted by _**38th AAAI Conference on Artificial Intelligence (AAAI-24)**_.
+Congratulations to Zhangqi Jiang and all coauthors.

 * 2023.06.21：One paper "Incomplete Multi-view Learning under Label Shift" accepted by _**IEEE Transactions on Image Processing**_.
 Congratulations to Ruidong Fan and all coauthors.

 * 2023.01.27：One paper "Absent Multi-view Semi-supervised Classification" accepted by _**IEEE Transactions on Cybernetics**_.
 Congratulations to Wenzhang Zhuge and all coauthors.